iamshetty2502/P1000SampleApp/README.md

  			The above method is called when the transaction is failed due to some issues.

  	iii. **public void progressCallback(String message)** <br>
  			The above method is called to show the message about the current status.
-This message can be displayed to the end-user refelcting the state of Ucube Device.
+This message can be displayed to the end-user refelcting the state of Device.

-5. The UCubeManager also provide service to check the status of your transaction.
+5. The p1000Manager also provide service to check the status of your transaction.
 To check the transaction status use below method

 ```
      p1000Manager.checkStatus(p1000Request, new StatusCallBack() {